diqye/myparser/README.md

-✓ bind       [0.07ms] Dynamically chain parsers using results from previous steps ✓ fmap       [0.02ms] Transform values from successful parses ✓ many       [0.07ms] Repeat a parser until failure, collecting all results ✓ orP        [0.08ms] Try parsers sequentially and return the first success ✓ equal      [0.02ms] Parse a string matching the exact input ✓ breakToEnd          Capture all remaining input from current position
+✓ bind       [0.07ms] Dynamically chain parsers using results from previous steps ✓ fmap       [0.02ms] Transform values from successful parses ✓ many       [0.07ms] Repeat a parser until failure, collecting all results ✓ manyTill   [0.11ms] A parser combinator
+✓ sepBy      [0.08ms] A parser combinator
+✓ orP        [0.08ms] Try parsers sequentially and return the first success ✓ equal      [0.02ms] Parse a string matching the exact input ✓ breakToEnd          Capture all remaining input from current position